tradle/tradleconf/README.md

 #### To the cloud

-Same as above, minus the `--local` flag
+Same as above, minus the `--local` flag.
+You will be asked for confirmation unless you add the `--remote` flag.

 ### Lambda CLI